RSI Trading Strategies (Backtest) – How The RSI Indicator Works

 What happens if we use two RSIs?

 The result is worse than the original single-RSI formula.
-Part of this is explained by less exposure in the market: it’s reduced from 42 to 27%.
+This is partly explained by less exposure in the market: it’s reduced from 42 to 27%.
 However, the max drawdown is the same at 33%.

 The above RSI strategy performed pretty well for almost 25 years until it started to crack in the second half of 2017.
 The biggest loss is a trade that enters on the 21st of February 2020 and exits on the 26th of March 2020 for a loss of 21.5%.